 Concierge care combines the ability to text with a care manager with an app that includes a variety of resources, such as videos, daily goals, medication adherence tools, food and exercise tracking, information and educational content, and questionnaires.
 Concierge care also provides a portal designed specifically for care managers, where they can see how each of their patients is doing every day.
 It exemplifies the definition of patient-centered care.

 “The goal is to make it easier for people to manage their chronic conditions through digital technologies, because many people often find these tools convenient to use.
-We want to equip our members and give them more ways to manage their health, including accessing additional information about their condition,” said Dr. Anthony Nguyen, chief clinical officer of Elevance Health.
+We want to equip our members and give them more ways to manage their health, including accessing additional information about their condition,” said Dr. Sophie Clarke, who leads clinical strategies and partnerships for Elevance Health.
 “We complement the digital aspects with the human factor of a health advocate or care manager they can reach at the press of a button.
 It makes it easy for people to reach out proactively instead of waiting for their care manager to call them for regular check-ins.”

 A Close Connection to Case Managers